 As per the provisions of the Trademark Act, the examiner at times, may raise objections in the trademark application.
 In this case, your trademark application will reflect as Objected.

-Generally, trademark applications are objected on the absolute or relative grounds.
-But a trademark application can be objected under the more than one ground for refusal.
-Following are some grounds on which examiner can object the trademark registration application:
+A trademark application can be objected under the more than one grounds for refusal.
+Following are some grounds on which an examiner can object the trademark registration:

-Trademark examiner may raise the objection when the registrar considers the trademark of a descriptive nature.
-Lack of distinctiveness in the trademark creates the dilemma in public.
-Descriptive trademarks are merely descriptive which identifies the characteristics of the goods or services.
-They are not entitled to trademark protection and all the benefits go along with.
+Lack of distinctiveness in the trademark creates a dilemma in public.
+Marks which are merely descriptive and do not identifies the characteristics of the goods or services are not entitled for trademark protection.

-If any detail of goods and services specified in the trademark application is vague then examiner may raise the objection.
 A trademark application must be made in respect of goods or services in a particular class.
-If goods fall in more than one class then, in that case, it must be grouped together according to class number.
+False or incorrect classification may lead to objections.
+If goods fall in more than one class then, it must be grouped together according to class number.

-When the application is not made on the correct form, the examiner will raise an objection that the form of the trademark application should be corrected.
-In case trademark application is filed by a trademark attorney or trademark agent on behalf of the applicant then form TM-48 must be filed and attached to the trademark application.
+The examiner can raise objection if the trademark application is filed in the incorrect form.
+In case your trademark application is filed by a trademark attorney or agent then form TM-48 must be filed and attached to the trademark application.